Infertility: Females

-The following causes of infertility may only be found in females.

 For a woman to conceive, certain things have to happen: vaginal intercourse must take place around the time when an egg is released from her ovary; the system that produces eggs has to be working at optimum levels; and her hormones must be balanced.

-For women, problems with fertilization arise mainly from either structural problems in the Fallopian tube or uterus or problems releasing eggs.
-Infertility may be caused by blockage of the Fallopian tube due to malformations, infections such as chlamydia or scar tissue.
-For example, endometriosis can cause infertility with the growth of endometrial tissue in the Fallopian tubes or around the ovaries.
+For women, problems with fertilization arise mainly from either structural problems in the fallopian tube or uterus or problems releasing eggs.
+Infertility may be caused by blockage of the fallopian tube due to malformations, infections such as chlamydia, or scar tissue.
+For example, endometriosis can cause infertility with the growth of endometrial tissue in the fallopian tubes or around the ovaries.
 Endometriosis is usually more common in women in their mid-twenties and older, especially when postponed childbirth has taken place.

 Another major cause of infertility in women may be the inability to ovulate.
+This is usually related to low levels of the sex hormone estrogen, as well as imbalanced GnRH secretion.
 Ovulatory disorders make up 25% of the known causes of female infertility.

 Oligo-ovulation or anovulation results in infertility because no oocyte will be released monthly.
 In the absence of an oocyte, there is no opportunity for fertilization and pregnancy.
-World Health Organization subdivided ovulatory disorders into four classes:
+The World Health Organization subdivided ovulatory disorders into four classes: